porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 That's it.

 Checkout the [pnet-data-api-java-samle](https://github.com/porscheinformatik/pnet-data-api/tree/master/pnet-data-api-java-sample) module for a examples.
 The `PnetSpringRestClient` is a fully working console tool for accessing the Data API.

+# Troubleshooting

+## TimeZone

+The date/time values, sent by the server, contain time zone information.
+Since the Java client uses LocalDateTime objects, this information is not available anymore.
+By default, the client correctly converts the zoned timestamps by using the systems default zone (ZoneId.systemDefault).
+This behavior may be modified by using the JacksonPnetDataApiModule.createObjectMapper(ZoneId) method.